willsmithdev2/dockerblockexplorer/README.md

 The 2 instances of the blockexplorer app sit behind nginx, nginx acts as a proxy.
 Consul template is used so if a new block explorer instance is booted up it will automatically be added to nginx config and therefore will be load balanced also.

+Once up and running you should be able to nav to <docker-ip>:8080/app